zacharysilver/VandyHacksIV/README.md

 Ok so 14 hours in, we've pivoted.
 We are now making a texted based random event "game" that chronicles the life of a fish.
 The app will have a theme of conservation, and throughout the game we'll be hitting the player with insane fish facts and info on conservation.

+Here is a link for a Google Doc with code and more information: https://docs.google.com/document/d/1yoE4dRxoPT3SNynykN69WeN9sC5H90QV6f0RCZgU_yw/edit?usp=sharing

 ## Characteristics of the game:
 - The turns will be short, and so the player will have to think quickly.
 - In the end, your high score will be uploaded to a file (leaderboard).